cleesmith/python_learning/README.md

 ### multiprocessing

 Read that as **fork**, but it still looks useful if one remains mindful of the consequences of launching too many children.
+Of course, there's always one child which fails to launch ;)

 ### picamera